 Last year, AMD released its Ryzen line of processors, but it didn’t stop there.
 Later in August 2017, AMD launched three impressively overclockable high-end desktop CPUs – named ‘Threadripper’.

-However, AMD didn’t sit on its hands after releasing the Ryzen Threadripper 1950X, one of the fastest processors we’ve used – even though the Threadripper 2950X has since dethroned it.
-AMD has even come out and suggested that bitcoin miners use Threadripper processors for cryptocurrency mining, to save money on future upgrades – likely due to the insane compute power of Threadripper.
+However, AMD didn’t sit on its hands after releasing the Ryzen Threadripper 1950X, one of the fastest processors on the market when it released.
+AMD has since released the Ryzen Threadripper 2950X and 2990WX that dethrone it.
+Since then, AMD has come out and suggested that bitcoin miners use Threadripper processors for cryptocurrency mining, to save some cash on future upgrades – likely due to the out-of-this-world compute power of Threadripper.

 And, now that AMD Ryzen Threadripper 2nd Generation finally arrived on August 13, 2018, we’re going to see improved performance, likely similar to the huge performance boost we saw when Ryzen 2nd Generation succeeded AMD Ryzen – we know the core counts are skyrocketing, at least.